NTProvost/PHP-2550-Project/README.md

 The .bib file contains the sources used and cited in our report and code.

-We could not upload a dataset containining all the variables we did not use, but since most of them were missing and we addressed them as needed in the PDF report, not much is lost from this.
+We could not upload a dataset containing all the variables we did not use, but since most of them were missing and we addressed them as needed in the PDF report, not much is lost from this.